HBO Max: The 22 Best Movies to Watch

 Beanie Mania (2021)

-As a frequent watcher of pop culture documentaries, I was surprised that I missed Beanie Mania, an 80-minute examination of the toys' heyday.
+As a frequent watcher of pop culture documentaries, I was surprised I missed Beanie Mania, an 80-minute examination of the toys' heyday.
 If you, too, missed this plushie-fest when it premiered at the end of last year, here's your invitation to get in on the mania.
-The Beanie Baby movement, "perhaps the biggest toy craze in history," as one reporter puts it in the doc, took off when moms started collecting the stuffed animals for their kids.
-The documentary also spotlights the woman who thought-up adding poems to Ty tags.
+The Beanie Babies movement, "perhaps the biggest toy craze in history," as one reporter puts it in the doc, can be traced back to a group of Chicago moms who started collecting the stuffed animals.
+The documentary also spotlights the woman who thought up adding poems to Ty tags.
 Want more juicy '90s toy tidbits?
 Put this doc on display.

 Comedy